-Our hosting accounts uses LiteSpeed Webserver to serve your website, this offers special caching capabilities you can use to better optimize and speed up your website.
+Our hosting server uses LiteSpeed Webserver to serve your website, this offers special caching capabilities you can use to better optimize and speed up your website.
 This article will cover installing and configuring the LiteSpeed Cache plugin used in WordPress with our recommended settings.

 Installing the Plugin

 The plugin is not installed on all WordPress websites by default.
 We recommend that all websites hosted through us use the plugin as it offers direct control over the LiteSpeed webserver features to make get your site running the best that it can.